× FreshBooks App Logo

 You don’t need to fill out this line if you are filing as an individual.
 But certain businesses and entities will need to if they are reporting any exemptions, along with the relevant code indicating the reason.

 If your business or entity is exempt from backup withholding, fill in the first line under line 4 with your relevant code.
-If your business is not exempt from backup withholding, however, the company that hired you for your services will be required to hold back income tax from your net pay at a flat rate of 24%, which will be sent to the IRS directly.
+If your business is not exempt from backup withholding, however, the company that hired you for your services will be required to withhold taxes from your net pay at a flat rate of 24%, which will be sent to the IRS directly.
 This process is known as backup withholding.

 If you’re not sure about exemptions and which apply to your entity, page 3 of the IRS form W-9 will outline the information you need.